zmnpl/twad/README.md

 ## Plans

-- Separate savegames folders per game
+- ~~Separate savegames folders per game~~
+- Savegame Count
+- Factory for action pane pages
+- Help area
+- AUR package
+- Rofi mode
+- Import for downloaded Zips
 - More statistics
-- Import for downloaded Zips
-- Rofi mode
-- AUR package
-- Savegame Count
 - Fading popup highlight where somthing was added
-- Help area
-- Factory for action pane pages
-- All the TODO flags -.-
+- All the TODO flags

 ## Credit where credit is due